enel-gdh-educational/katacoda-scenarios/version-control/basics/step5.md

 __Reminder for later__

-Don't forget to ask your next tutor how to push (pull) tags to (from) the remotes.
+Don't forget to ask your next tutors how to push (pull) tags to (from) the remotes.

 ### Grepping files